In The Trenches

 My Guest Few people have done more for Entrepreneurs and CEOs than Verne Harnish: Verne is the founder of the world-renowned Entrepreneurs’ Organization (“EO”), a global network of entrepreneurs and CEOs that boasts over 16,000 members worldwide.
 For the past 15 years, Verne has chaired EO’s premiere CEO program, the “Birthing of Giants” held at…

-The Realities of Managing Extremely Rapid Growth
+“Like Changing Tires on a Moving Car”: The Unseen Realities of Managing Rapid Growth

 My Guest Anthemos Georgiades (or Anth, for short), is the founder and CEO of Zumper, an apartment rental platform based out of San Francisco that he founded in his second year at Harvard Business School in 2012.
 If anybody knows anything about running a rapidly growing company, it’s Anth.
 Consider this: Despite being founded less…